-Internet Filtering - we use Netsweeper that prevents unauthorized access to websites.
+Internet Filtering - we use Securely and Senseo that prevents unauthorized access to websites.
 The filters traffic to and from the school and is configured for disparate policies for staff and students.
 It also prevents access to inappropriate websites; appropriate and inappropriate is determined by the age of the user and will be reviewed in line with this policy or in response to an incident, whichever is sooner.
-The ICT Coordinator, e-Safety Officer and IT Support are responsible for ensuring that the filtering is appropriate and that any issues are brought to the attention of the Headteacher.
+The Headteacher, Safeguarding Lead and Deputy and IT Support (ARK) are responsible for ensuring that the filtering is appropriate.